 \subsection{Chemistry and cooling}

 We solve all relevant chemical reactions and radiative cooling/chemical heating processes in a self-consistent manner.
-We here use a chemistry/cooling library {\sc grackle} for the usage in general hydro-codes \citep{Smith17}. \footnote{\url{https://grackle.readthedocs.io/}.} In in \citet{Chiaki19}, we have developed this library by supplying with metal/dust chemistry together with the growth of dust grains (grain growth) by accretion of gas-phase metal molecules onto grains.
-It includes large chemical reaction networks of 100 reactions of 38 gas-phase species, $\rm e$, $\rm H$, $\rm H^+$, $\rm H_2$, $\rm H^-$, $\rm H_2^+$, $\rm D$, $\rm D^+$, $\rm D^-$, $\rm HD$, $\rm HD^+$, $\rm He$, $\rm He^+$, $\rm He^{2+}$, $\rm HeH^+$, C$^+$, C, CH, CH$_2$, CO$^+$, CO, CO$_2$, O$^+$, O, OH$^+$, OH, H$_2$O$^+$, H$_2$O, H$_3$O$^+$, O$_2^+$, O$_2$, Mg, Al, Si, SiO, SiO$_2$, S, and Fe, and 10 grain species, metallic silicon (Si), metallic iron (Fe), forsterite (Mg$_2$SiO$_4$), enstatite (MgSiO$_3$), magnetite (Fe$_3$O$_4$), amorphous carbon (C), silica (SiO$_2$), magnesia (MgO), troilite (FeS), and alumina (Al$_2$O$_3$) with their compositions in the parentheses.
+We here use a chemistry/cooling library {\sc grackle} for the usage in general hydro-codes \citep{Smith17}. \footnote{\url{https://grackle.readthedocs.io/}.} In \citet{Chiaki19}, we have developed this library by supplying with metal/dust chemistry together with the growth of dust grains (grain growth) through accretion of gas-phase metal molecules onto grains.
+It includes large chemical reaction networks of 100 reactions of 38 gas-phase species: $\rm e$, $\rm H$, $\rm H^+$, $\rm H_2$, $\rm H^-$, $\rm H_2^+$, $\rm D$, $\rm D^+$, $\rm D^-$, $\rm HD$, $\rm HD^+$, $\rm He$, $\rm He^+$, $\rm He^{2+}$, $\rm HeH^+$, C$^+$, C, CH, CH$_2$, CO$^+$, CO, CO$_2$, O$^+$, O, OH$^+$, OH, H$_2$O$^+$, H$_2$O, H$_3$O$^+$, O$_2^+$, O$_2$, Mg, Al, Si, SiO, SiO$_2$, S, and Fe, and 10 grain species: metallic silicon (Si), metallic iron (Fe), forsterite (Mg$_2$SiO$_4$), enstatite (MgSiO$_3$), magnetite (Fe$_3$O$_4$), amorphous carbon (C), silica (SiO$_2$), magnesia (MgO), troilite (FeS), and alumina (Al$_2$O$_3$) with their compositions in the parentheses.